Ken Salazar: U.S. Secretary of the Interior

+Private sector

+On June 10, 2013, Salazar became a partner in the major international law firm of WilmerHale, and was tasked with opening a Denver office for the firm.
+He remained with the firm for eight years.

 Clinton transition team

 On August 16, 2016, Hillary for America chairman John Podesta announced that Secretary Clinton had chosen Salazar to head her transition team in order to prepare for an orderly transition should she be elected as the 45th President of the United States.

-On November 8, 2016, Donald Trump defeated Hillary Clinton in the election for President of the United States, and thus Ken Salazar was not granted the opportunity to head the White House transition team.
+On November 8, 2016, Donald Trump defeated Hillary Clinton in the election for President of the United States, and thus Salazar was not granted the opportunity to head the White House transition team.

-Ambassador to Mexico
+U.S. Ambassador to Mexico

-On June 15, 2021, President Joe Biden nominated Salazar to be the next U.S. Ambassador to Mexico.
+On June 15, 2021, President Joe Biden nominated Salazar to be the next U.S. ambassador to Mexico.
 The Senate Foreign Relations Committee held hearings for his nomination on July 28, 2021.
 Salazar's nomination was then reported favorably by the committee on August 4, 2021.
-His nomination was confirmed by the United States Senate on August 11, 2021 by voice vote.
+His nomination was confirmed by the United States Senate on August 11, 2021, by voice vote.
 He was ceremoniously sworn in by Vice President Kamala Harris on September 2, 2021.
 On September 14, 2021, Salazar presented his credentials to President Andrés Manuel López Obrador.
 In July 2022, the New York Times published an article quoting "growing concern within the Biden administration that the ambassador may have actually compromised U.S. interests" and had become too close to sitting Mexican President Andrés Manuel López Obrador.

+Return to private sector

+On May 21, 2025, it was announced that Salazar would rejoin WilmerHale as the law firm's Senior Counsel, based in their Denver office.